Averages of $b$-hadron, $c$-hadron, and $\tau$-lepton properties as of 2023: Semileptonic hadron decays

 \mysubsubsubsection{Extraction of $\vcb$ based on the BGL form factor} To extract $\vcb$, we consider the model-independent parametrizations of the form factor functions $h_{A_1}(w)$, $R_1(w)$ and $R_2(w)$ contributing to the $\bar B\to D^*\ell^-\bar\nu_\ell$ differential decay rate by Boyd, Grinstein and Lebed~(BGL)~\cite{Boyd:1997kz,Grinstein:2017nlq,Bigi:2017njr}.
 We use the averaged normalized differential distributions in $w$, $\cos\theta_\ell$, $\cos\theta_V$, and $\chi$, the isospin average of the $B^0$ and $B^+$ absolute branching fractions, and the nonzero recoil lattice QCD calculation by Fermilab/MILC~\cite{FermilabLattice:2021cdg}, HPQCD~\cite{Harrison:2023dzh}, and JLQCD~\cite{Aoki:2023qpa} to extract the CKM matrix element $\vcb$.
 The Blasche factors in the BGL parameterization use $[6.730, 6.736, 7.135, 7.142]\,\mathrm{GeV}$ for the axialvector poles and $[6.337, 6.899, 7.012, 7.280]\,\mathrm{GeV}$ for the vector poles~\cite{Eichten:1994gt}.\footnote{Including the fourth vector resonance in the spectrum is a choice by the authors, and is sometimes treated different in the literature.} The susceptibilities are $\chi_{1+}^T(0.33) = 5.28 \times 10^{-4}\,,\mathrm{GeV}^{-2}$ and $\tilde{\chi}_{1-}^T(0.33) = 3.07 \times 10^{-4}\,,\mathrm{GeV}^{-2}$.
 The $\chi^2$ function is defined as

 with the averaged (predicted) normalized partial decay rates $(\Delta \vec \Gamma / \Gamma)^\mathrm{m (p)}$ in bins of $w$ and the helicity angles, where the predicted rate is a function of the form factor coefficients $\vec{x}$ and $|V_{cb}|$.
 The rate is calculated assuming the meson masses of $m_B = 5.28\,\mathrm{GeV}$ and $m_{D^*} = 2.01\,\mathrm{GeV}$, and the lepton as massless.
 The quantity $\Gamma^\mathrm{p(ext)}$ is the predicted (isospin averaged) absolute rate.
 The predicted (LQCD) form factors are $h_{X}^{\rm p(LQCD)}$. $C_\mathrm{exp}$ ($C_\mathrm{LQCD}$) is the covariance matrix of the experimental (lattice) data.
 The BGL coefficients $a_i$, $b_i$, $c_i$, and $d_i$ correspond to the form factors $g$, $f$, $\mathcal{F}_1$, $\mathcal{F}_2$ respectively.
 The notation $\mathrm{BGL}_{N_a N_b N_c N_d}$ corresponds to the number of free coefficients in the fit, and $c_0$ is always defined through the kinematical constraint.
 The number of BGL form factor coefficients is determined by a nested hypothesis test~\cite{Bernlochner:2019ldg}, and no unitarity bound is imposed.
 The impact on the uncertainty from the chosen truncation based on the NHT has not been studied in this report.
 We consider three scenarios defined by the amount of information used from LQCD: Include all nonzero recoil form factor information, include only the nonzero recoil form factor information on $h_{A_1}(w)$, or include only the zero-recoil point $\mathcal{F}(1) = h_{A_1}(1)$.
+In the latter case we perform a BGL$_{332}$ fit to the beyond-zero recoil lattice data and extrapolate to zero-coil to obtain $h_{A_1}(w)=0.895\pm 0.007$ which is subsequently used in the fit with data.
 These fits yield a $\chi^2 / \mathrm{ndf}$ of $72.0/60$, $52.5/44$, and $46.6/34$, respectively.
 The results of the fits are shown in Fig.~\ref{fig:BToDstarVcb} and the extracted values of $|V_{cb}|$ are given in Tab.~\ref{tab:BToDstarVcb}.
 Details on the three individual fits are given in Tab.~\ref{tab:BToDstVcb00}, \ref{tab:BToDstVcb01}, and \ref{tab:BToDstVcb02}.

 \mysubsubsection{$\bar B\to D\ell^-\bar\nu_\ell$} The differential decay rate for massless fermions as a function of $w$ (introduced in the previous section) is given by (see, \eg,~\cite{Neubert:1993mb})